dojo/docs/quickstart/helloworld.rst

 1. `The documentation page for Dojo <http://dojotoolkit.org/documentation/>`_ with links to all documentation.

-#. `The Dojo event system <http://www.dojotoolkit.org/book/dojo-book-0-9/part-3-programmatic-dijit-and-dojo/event-system>`_.
+#. `Events with Dojo <http://dojotoolkit.org/documentation/tutorials/1.6/events/>`_.
 How you can link functions to the normal JS events the Dojo way.

-#. `Dojo XmlHttpRequest <http://www.dojotoolkit.org/book/dojo-book-0-9/part-3-programmatic-dijit-and-dojo/ajax-transports>`_.
+#. `Dojo XmlHttpRequest <dojo/xhr>`_.
 The foundation for AJAX in Dojo.

 #. `The File Upload Widget <http://www.dojotoolkit.org/book/dojo-book-0-9/part-3-programmatic-dijit-and-dojo/manipulating-widgets-through-code/writing-yo-0>`_.
 Widgets!
 Components!
 Does the complete tour of the creation of a fully functional UI component and it's usage.